Meet the diverse and dedicated staff of the National Equity Project.

 Prior to joining the National Equity Project, LaShawn served as a teacher and leader at Redwood Day School, Alameda, CA; The Wheeler School, Providence, RI; and Berkeley High School, Berkeley, CA. While at Berkeley High, she served as Co-Director for The Diversity Project with Dr. Pedro Noguera at the University of California at Berkeley.
 The Diversity Project is a school-university action research project designed to address the disparity in achievement between white students and students of color and to investigate the causes of racial separation.

 LaShawn is a contributing author in the book Unfinished Business: Closing the Racial Achievement Gap in Schools and has presented at numerous education conferences and convenings across the country.
-She was a MetLife Teaching Fellow, and is currently a LeaderSpring ED Fellow.
+She was a MetLife Teaching Fellow, a LeaderSpring ED Fellow, and a Pahara Fellow.
 LaShawn earned a B.A. in political science from University of California, Berkeley; a Masters of Arts in Teaching from Brown University; and an Administrative Credential from California State University, Sacramento’s Urban Leadership Program.
 LaShawn is a California native and resides in Oakland, CA with her husband and their three sons.